 2> stop the configuredGrantTimer, if it is running, for the corresponding HARQ process for initial transmission with CCCH message;

+2> if the MAC entity is configured with rach-LessHO:

+3> if the downlink assignment has been received on the PDCCH for the MAC entity's C-RNTI after the first PUSCH transmission to the Serving Cell; and

+3> if the downlink assignment is for a new transmission:

+4> indicate to upper layer the successful reception of a PDCCH transmission addressed to C-RNTI.

 2> indicate the presence of a downlink assignment and deliver the associated HARQ information to the HARQ entity.

 1> else if a downlink assignment for this PDCCH occasion has been received for this Serving Cell on the PDCCH for the MAC entity's CS-RNTI or G-CS-RNTI: